PaulKinlan/paul.kinlan.me/content/2016-07-04-organisers-persective-on-progressive-web-app-dev-summit.markdown

   piece that the developer builds improves the web for users, and this thinking is how we defined the event structure

-It is this last point that is defining my teams plans for the year.
+It is this last point that is defining my team's plans for the year.
 We all want a better web, even if you never build a Progressive Web App or you don't buy into the vision, in isolation all of the things that you can do on the road to a PWA benefit you and users long term (I will talk about this in the narrative bit).